-FRIDAY MARCH 9, 2018– Daylight Saving Time returns this weekend and the American Red Cross reminds remind everyone to TEST the batteries in their smoke alarms as they TURN their clocks ahead an hour.
+Miami, March 7, 2018 – Daylight Saving Time is this weekend and the American Red Cross would like to remind everyone to TEST the batteries in their smoke alarms as they TURN their clocks ahead an hour.

-“It’s important for everyone to make sure their household is ready,” said Dave Skutnik, Regional Director of Communications for the American Red Cross Eastern Pennsylvania.
+“It’s important for everyone to make sure their household is ready,” says Carlos Castillo, Regional Disaster Officer.
 “A disaster like a home fire can happen anywhere, at any time.
 We urge people to take these steps now and know what they should do if an emergency occurs.”

 RED CROSS APPS People can download the all-inclusive Red Cross Emergency app which combines more than 35 emergency alerts to help keep the user safe.
 And there is a special mobile app - Monster Guard - designed for kids, teaching them to prepare for emergencies at home by playing an engaging game.
 Users can find the apps in smartphone app stores by searching for the American Red Cross or going to redcross.org/apps.

 HOME FIRE CAMPAIGN Seven times a day someone in this country dies in a fire.
 The Red Cross has been working to reduce that number through its Home Fire Campaign, a multi-year effort to reduce the number of home fire deaths and injuries by 25 percent.
 Launched in October of 2014, the Red Cross and thousands of campaign partners have helped save many lives through the effort, as well as installing 1.1 million smoke alarms in homes all across the country.
-Across Eastern Pennsylvania, the Red Cross installed 10,946 smoke alarms last year.
+Here in the South Florida region, the Red Cross has installed 321 smoke alarms.

 WHAT PEOPLE CAN DO People can visit redcross.org/homefires to find out more about how to protect themselves and their loved homes from fire.
+To find how to become a Red Cross volunteer, visit redcross.org/volunteer for more information.
 They can also help by donating to Red Cross Disaster Relief by visiting redcross.org, calling 1-800-RED CROSS or texting the word REDCROSS to 90999 to make a $10 donation.
 Donations to Disaster Relief will be used to prepare for, respond to and help people recover from disasters big and small.

 About the American Red Cross: